-Committee (item 12) (Page 23) 2.
+Recommendation 3.4 1.
+Board establishes a separate Board Risk Oversight Committee (BROC) that should be responsible for the oversight of a company's Enterprise Risk Management system to ensure its functionality and effectiveness.
+Compliant Link: SEC Form 17-C (Results of ASM & Org.
+Meeting) 2.
 BROC is composed of at least three members, the majority of whom should be independent directors, including the Chairman.
 Compliant Link: 2017 Revised Manual on Corporate Governance Section 2.3.6 - Board Risk Oversight Committee (BROC) (Page 24-25) 3.
 The Chairman of the BROC is not the Chairman of the Board or of any other committee.
-Compliant Link: 2017 Revised Manual on Corporate Governance Provided in the Revised Manual on Corporate Governance 4.
+Compliant Link: MGH Board Committees SEC Form 17-C (Results of ASM & Org.
+Meeting) 4.
 At least one member of the BROC has relevant thorough knowledge and experience on risk and risk management.
 Compliant Link: 2017 Revised Manual on Corporate Governance Section .3.6 - Board Risk Oversight Committee (BROC) (Page 24-25 Recommendation 3.5 1.
-Board establishes a Related Party Non-Compliant The Audit Committee Transactions (RPT) Committee, which is tasked with reviewing all material related party transactions of the company.
-TTOTT-COMPILICITI continues to perform the function of the RPT in the interim of minimal operations of the Company while in the process of reorganization and re-alignment of business directions. (as stated in the Revised Manual on Corporate Governance 2.3.4Audit Committee (item 12) (Page 23)
+Board establishes a Related Party Transactions (RPT) Committee, which is tasked with reviewing all material related party transactions of the company.
+Compliant Link: SEC Form 17-C (Results of ASM & Org.
+Meeting) 2.
+RPT Committee is composed of at least three non-executive directors, two Compliant Link:

-2. RPT Committee is composed of at least three non-executive directors, two of whom should be independent, including the Chairman.
-Compliant Link: 2017 Revised Manual on Corporate Governance Section 2.3.7-Related Transactions Committee (Page 25-27) Recommendation 3.6 1.
+of whom should be independent, including the Chairman.
+2017 Revised Manual on Corporate Governance Section 2.3.7-Related Transactions Committee(Page 25-27) Recommendation 3.61.
 All established committees have a Committee Charter stating in plain terms their respective purposes, memberships, structures, operations, reporting process, resources and other relevant information.
 Compliant Link: 2017 Revised Manual on Corporate Governance Section 2.3-Board Committees(Page 19-27) 2.
 Committee Charters provide standards for evaluating the performance of the Committees.
 Compliant 3.
 Committee Charters were fully disclosed on the company's website.
-Compliant Link: MGH Board Committee Charters rectors should devote the time and attention necessificient time to be familiar with the corporation' Recommendation 4.1 risibililes, iriciodirig sometern firme to be farminal with the corporation 3 DU311 1633.
+Compliant Link: MGH Board Committee Charters • Principle 4: To show full commitment to the company, the directors should devote the time and attention necessary to properly and effectively perform their duties and responsibilities, including sufficient time to be familiar with the corporation's business.
 1. The Directors attend and actively participate in all meetings of the Board, Committees and shareholders in person or through tele-/videoconferencing conducted in accordance with the rules and regulations of the Commission.
 Compliant Link: 2017 Revised Manual on Corporate Governance Section 2.2.6 Specific Duties and Responsibilities of a Director (ii) (pages 14) By-Laws of MGH 2017 Annual Corporate Governance Report